History

 In 1998 Illinois renewed its commitment by creating a new position solely devoted to the railroad research and academic programs on campus.
 In 1998, Dr. Christopher Barkan came to Illinois from the AAR’s research program to direct these activities.
 One measure of the strength of the Illinois program is that over 20 faculty members and three times that number of graduate students have been involved in railroad related research through this program.

-In January 2012, the U.S. Department of Transportation awarded a grant of $3.5 million to a multi-university consortium led by Illinois to establish a rail transportation and engineering research center.
+In January 2012, the U.S. Department of Transportation (USDOT) awarded a grant of $3.5 million to a multi-university consortium led by Illinois to establish a rail transportation and engineering research center.
 Headquartered within the Department of Civil and Environmental Engineering at Illinois, the National University Rail (NURail) Center was the first University Transportation Center (UTC) focused solely on rail and will concentrate on rail education and research to improve railroad safety, efficiency and reliability.
-Particular focus will be on challenges associated with rail corridors in which higher-speed passenger trains share infrastructure with freight trains.
-Illinois leads a consortium of research universities including the University of Illinois at Chicago (UIC), Massachusetts Institute of Technology, Michigan Technical University, Rose-Hulman Institute of Technology, the University of Kentucky, and the University of Tennessee.
-The center is under the direction of Dr. Barkan.
+Particular focus was on challenges associated with rail corridors in which higher-speed passenger trains share infrastructure with freight trains.
+Illinois led a consortium of research universities including the University of Illinois Chicago (UIC), Massachusetts Institute of Technology, Michigan Technical University, Rose-Hulman Institute of Technology, the University of Kentucky, and the University of Tennessee.
+The center was under the direction of Dr. Barkan.

 In short, Illinois enjoys a strong record of achievement in railroad engineering throughout the 20th and into the 21st century.
 We look forward to continued contributions towards the progress of railroad engineering and technology through our ongoing cooperative research relationship with AAR and TTCI.